Future of cloud-scale analytics is promising on Data Lakehouse

 The structured transaction layer brings together quality, governance, and performance to the Data Lake which is missing these days.
 In a Lakehouse paradigm, this structured layer is provided by Delta Lake.
 This is possible through Delta Lakes which brings the best of Data Warehousing and Data Lakes together and is an open-source technology and open-source systems.
 Delta Lake is a layer which is built on top of the Data Lake, offers reliability, quality, and performance to Data Lake.

-How Delta Lake combines the best of data warehouses and data lakes for improved data reliability, performance, and security
+How Delta Lake combines the best of data warehouses and data lakes for improved data reliability and performance to offer cloud scale analytics

 ✓ Delta Lake is an open-source technology developed by Databricks, and it solves the problems of Data Warehouse and Data Lakes by combining the best of both worlds in one solution